et120/weathersprint2/README.md

 ------------------------------------------

-EOD Report (by 3:45pm)
+EOD Reports (due by 3:45pm)

 DAY 1

 Completed:
-- Started coding the basic structure layout
+- started coding the basic structure layout HTML
-- Upload repo to Github
+- uploaded repo to Github
-- Hosted on Vercel
+- hosted on Vercel
-- Began API fetches, shown in console
+- began API fetches, shown in console

 To do:
-- Finish API fetches
+- finish API fetches, shown in console ([X] -8:00pm)

 DAY 2